 The Capitol Skyline Hotel's great location offers incredibly easy access to Reagan National Airport (four miles and metro accessible), as well as many of the Smithsonian Museums and Washington Monuments.
 The U.S. Capitol is only five blocks away and the Air and Space Museum is an easy walk.
 The Capitol Skyline is ideally located for both sightseeing and business trips.
 Also, The Capitol Skyline is a ten-minute walk to The Wharf and over 30 new restaurants.
 Metro's Navy Yard Station is just three blocks away, enabling you to reach anywhere in DC or the surrounding suburbs with comfort and ease.

 Directly across the street from the hotel is a newly renovated recreation area offering Tennis courts, Basketball courts, world class soccer field, baseball fields and a fabulous new children's playground area.
 It's a great area to take the family to allow the kids to have some "freedom" from all the site seeing.
-Please see the front desk for some of the sports equipment.

 This state-of-the-art soccer stadium opened in August 2018 and is home to Major League Soccer’s DC United.
 The field is walking distance from the hotel.